FabricExile/kludge/doc/tutorial-hello-world.md

   The `scons` build script for the extension.

 `Tutorial.test.{kl,out,py}`:
   Unit tests for the extension.
-Ignore for now.
+You can safely ignore these for now, but see [Unit Tests](unit-tests.md) for more details.

 You should example `Tutorial.kl`.
 There are a bunch of comments and some additional definitions, but the "meat" of the file is the code: